kreattix/colors/README.md

 // to lighten the color
 const lightColor = color.lighten(10) // it accepts a number as amount of ratio to lighten the color

-// to lighten the color
+// to darken the color
 const darkColor = color.darken(20) // it accepts a number as amount of ratio to darken the color

-// to lighten the color
+// to negate the color
-const negatedColor = color.negate() // it accepts a number as amount of ratio to darken the color
+const negatedColor = color.negate()

 ...
 ...